Skyyo/android-template/README.md

 # Compose related
 * Always use [remember](https://developer.android.com/jetpack/compose/state#state-in-composables) for anything that can allocate memory, is taking time to get calculated or you don't want to recreate it when recomposition happens.
 * Be pragmatic with creating composables.
-If some element is specific to the screen, it's not necessary to provide the modifier & other params into it.
-If composable is going to be used in different places - then providing modifier to it makes sense.
+If some element is specific to the screen, it's not necessary to provide constructor with parameters to it.
+If composable is going to be used in different places - then providing modifier and other params makes sense.

 # Continuous integration & pull requests
 * Template already has a few GitHub Actions workflows included.
 Please ensure you're passing the checks locally, before opening pull request.
 To do that, either run commands in the IDE terminal, or setup a github hook.
 Commands are: ```./gradlew ktlintFormat```, ```./gradlew detektDebug```. <b>Request a review only after the CI checks have passed successfully</b>.